Rhonda and Dan Bannister enjoy life in the slow-land in India’s Kerala. Words, Rhonda Bannister. Photography, Dan Bannister.

 As the sun drops from view, a glimmer of golden light finds its way through the dense canopy of tropical forest, lighting the way for the deckhands returning to our houseboat, which is moored on the bank for the night.
-Ablutions completed, it’s time for the cook to prepare the evening meal of succulent prawns, blackened fish, rice and vegetables, all cooked in Kerala’s famous zesty spices.
+It’s time for the cook to prepare the evening meal of succulent prawns, blackened fish, rice and vegetables, all cooked in Kerala’s famous zesty spices.

 As we settle into our cushioned lounge chairs, wineglasses in hand, we raise a toast to the fulfilment of a travel dream – a kettuvallam (houseboat) cruise along the backwaters of Kerala.
 This has long been seen as one of India’s most romantic travel experiences, cited by National Geographic as one of its ‘50 Places of a Lifetime’, and certainly one we were delighted to cross off our bucket list.